bedirhantong/flutter_barista/README.md

 3. Make and test your changes.
 4. Create a pull request to upload your changes.
 5. After going through the review process, your changes will be merged into the main project.

+## Getting Started

+This simple conference app allows:

+- [ ] listing different coffees
+- [ ] filtering coffee
+- [ ] list the desired coffee content
+- [ ] add to favourites
+- [ ] accessing the desired coffee from the search bar
+- [ ] customising the content of a favourite coffee
+- [ ] adding customised coffee